winnpixie/guardian-aottg/README.md

             - OutgoingLanguage - The language all messages sent are to be translated to.
         - JoinMessage - Send a message whenever you join a room.
         - UserName - Let your messages have a different name than your in-game one.
+        - BoldName - Toggles bold chat name.
+        - ItalicName - Toggles italic chat name.
         - TextColor - Color your text however you'd like.
         - TextPrefix - Insert text before your messages.
         - TextSuffix - Append text after your messages.
-        - BoldName - Toggles bold chat name.
-        - ItalicName - Toggles italic chat name.
         - BoldText - Toggles bold messages.
         - ItalicText - Toggles italic messages.
     - **Visual**
         - *Render Settings*
+            - Lerp - Enables visually smoother movement of the player (Rigidbody *Linear* Interpolation).
             - DrawDistance - See more or less of the map at once.
+            - FieldOfView - Change field of view. (***DISABLED**/NEEDS RE-IMPLEMENTATION*)
+            - Blur - Toggle camera blurring effects/depth of field.
+            - UseMainLightColor - Toggle between custom lighting or map-set lighting.
+            - MainLightColor - Set HEX color for custom lighting.
             - Fog - Toggle fog visibility, this can make some maps like City pretty terrifying, or really bad, it's up to interpretation.
+                - FogColor - Set custom fog HEX color.
+                - FogDensity - Set density of map fog.
             - SoftShadows - Toggle between soft/hard shadows (EXPERIMENTAL).
+        - CameraTiltStrength - Change how far the camera tilt should lean when hooked to objects.
-        - Flare1Color/Flare2Color/Flare3Color - Break free from the original green, red, and black flare colors.
+        - Flare1/2/3Color - Break free from the original green, red, and black flare colors (HEX colors).
+        - EmissiveFlares - Toggle flares emitting light.
+        - ShowPlayerMods - Toggles visibility of player mods in playerlist.
+        - ShowPlayerPings - Toggles visibility of player pings in playerlist.
         - FPSCamera - Allows you to play AoTTG from a First-Person View (EXPERIMENTAL).
         - MultiplayerNapeMeat - Adds nape meat slices into multiplayer (BUGGY).
     - **Miscellaneous**